NikodemSan/Sage-Chess-Bot/README.md

 # Sage
 ![alt text](https://media.licdn.com/dms/image/v2/D4E22AQGgXqpJbxjGug/feedshare-shrink_800/B4EaCfADRmG4Ac-/0/1789373986192?e=1790812800&v=beta&t=RjHRw5Rjjxho3mBh70A2JXYfVSmu6yEA1cO-HltwNKg)

 Sage is a Python/Numba chess engine built for the AI Chessathon.
-This repository contains the final competition engine as well as most of the models and major experimental builds we made during the hackathon.
+This repository contains the final competition engine, along with most of the models and larger experiments we made during the hackathon.

-The version of Sage at the root of this repository is the final submitted competition build.
-Earlier engines, intermediate versions, and experiments are preserved under the `archive/` folder.
+The version of Sage in the root of the repository is the final submitted build.
+Older engines and experiments are in the `archive/` folder.

-The project did **not** begin on GitHub.
-Most of the development happened locally using frozen `.zip` submissions, experiment folders, hashes, benchmarks, match logs, and test packages.
-This repository was created afterwards, so the Git commit history is not the original development chronology.
-This README is intended to preserve that chronology.
+This project did not start on GitHub.
+Most of it was developed locally, usually as folders and frozen `.zip` submissions, so the Git history here does not match the real development timeline.
+I have tried to reconstruct that timeline below from the builds, hashes, benchmarks and match results we kept.

-The overall path was roughly:
+Roughly, it went like this:

 ```text
 First submission